Hodge Theory for Combinatorial Geometries

 The combinatorial theory of matroids starts with Whitney \cite{Whitney}, who introduced matroids as models for independence in vector spaces and graphs.
+See \cite[Chapter I]{SourceBook} for an excellent historical overview.
 By definition, a \emph{matroid} $\mathrm{M}$ is given by a closure operator defined on all subsets of a finite set $E$ satisfying the Steinitz-Mac Lane exchange property:

 The matroid is called \emph{loopless} if the empty subset of $E$ is closed, and is called a \emph{combinatorial geometry} if in addition all single element subsets of $E$ are closed.
 A closed subset of $E$ is called a \emph{flat} of $\mathrm{M}$, and every subset of $E$ has a well-defined rank and corank in the poset of all flats of $\mathrm{M}$.
 The notion of matroid played a fundamental role in graph theory, coding theory, combinatorial optimization, and mathematical logic; we refer to \cite{Welsh} and \cite{Oxley} for general introduction.